DiffusionMapsAcademics/pyDiffMap/docs/jupyter notebook tutorials/swiss_roll/swiss_roll.rst

 Since we are interested in only the first two diffusion coordinates we set n_evecs = 2, and since we want to unbias with respect to the non-uniform sampling density we set alpha = 1.0.
-The epsilon parameter controls the scale, we tune it automatically with the bgh algorithm.
+The epsilon parameter controls the scale and needs to be adjusted to the data at hand.
 The k parameter controls the neighbour lists, a smaller k will increase performance but decrease accuracy.

 .. code:: python

     # initialize Diffusion map object.
-    mydmap = dm.DiffusionMap(n_evecs = 2, alpha = 1.0, choose_eps = 'bgh', k=200)
+    neighbor_params = {'n_jobs': -1, 'algorithm': 'ball_tree'}

+    mydmap = dm.DiffusionMap(n_evecs=2, k=200, epsilon='bgh', alpha=1.0, neighbor_params=neighbor_params)
     # fit to data and return the diffusion map.
     dmap = mydmap.fit_transform(swiss_roll)

-Let’s check which value of epsilon was chosen by the bgh algorithm:

 .. code:: python

-    print(mydmap.epsilon)
+    mydmap.epsilon

 .. parsed-literal::

     0.0625

 Visualization